TONY MATELLI [solo-exhibition] at Andréhn-Schiptjenko, February 1 – March 9, 2019

 February 1 – March 9, 2019

 Andréhn-Schiptjenko is proud to present Tony Matelli’s sixth solo show at the gallery, celebrating two decades of collaboration with the artist.
-The opening takes place on Friday February 1, 2019 between 5-8 pm and coincides with the opening of the gallery’s new space on Linnégatan 31 in Stockholm.
+The opening takes place on Friday February 1, 2019 between 5-8 pm and coincides with the opening of the gallery’s new space at Linnégatan 31 in Stockholm.

 Matelli works in a variety of sculptural techniques and materials, his œuvre displaying an uncanny fusion of conceptual clarity and technical breadth.
 Many issues of his generation — alienation, ambivalence, and decadence — manifest themselves directly in his work.
 His sculptures possess a concision and frankness that can simultaneously seem crass and profound.
 There is also an element of provocation; a protest against playing by the universally accepted rules or conventions that exist as an inseparable part of the world that surrounds us.
 His sculptures can best be described as anti-monuments, re-interpreting the tradition of hyperrealism in American sculpture.